ALINE: Joint Amortization for Bayesian Inference and Active Data Acquisition: Amortized active learning and inference engine

 \subsection{Architecture}

-\aline employs a single, integrated neural architecture based on Transformer Neural Process (TNP) \citep{nguyen2022transformer, chang2025amortized}, to concurrently manage historical observations, propose future queries, and condition predictions on specific, potentially varying, inference objectives.
+\aline employs a single, integrated neural architecture based on Transformer Neural Processes (TNPs) \citep{nguyen2022transformer, chang2025amortized}, a network architecture that has been successfully applied to various amortized sequential decision-making settings \citep{huang2025amortized, andersson2023environmental, maraval2024end, hungboformer, zhangpabbo}. \aline leverages TNPs to concurrently manage historical observations, propose future queries, and condition predictions on specific, potentially varying, inference objectives.
 An overview of \aline's architecture is provided in \Cref{fig:architecture}.

 The model inputs are structured into three sets.
 Following standard TNP-based architecture, the \textbf{context set} $\HH_t = \{(x_i, y_i) \}_{i=1}^t$ comprises the history of observations, and the \textbf{target set} $\mathcal{T}$ contains the specific target specifier $\xi$.
 To facilitate active data acquisition, we incorporate a \textbf{query set} $\mathcal{Q} = \{ x^{\text{q}}_n\}_{n=1}^N$ of candidate points.
 In this paper, we focus on a discrete pool-based setting for consistency, though it can be straightforwardly extended to continuous design spaces (e.g., \citep{schulman2015trust}).
 Details regarding the embeddings of these inputs are provided in \Cref{app:architecture}.